Personal Trainer Vancouver

 Cardio does not provide the same signal.
 It improves cardiovascular efficiency, which is valuable, but it does not meaningfully protect muscle mass during dieting unless paired with resistance work.
 In fact, excessive cardio while under-eating can accelerate fatigue and muscle loss.

-There is also the issue of metabolic adaptation.
 The body is efficient by design.
 The more repetitive endurance work you perform, the more efficient you become at it.
 Over time, your body learns to perform the same work while expending fewer calories.
 This is beneficial for survival, but not ideal for someone trying to lose fat.
 To maintain the same calorie burn, you must increase duration or intensity, which increases fatigue and often increases hunger.

 Strength training operates differently.
 Rather than becoming more efficient in ways that reduce energy expenditure, it builds capacity.
 You increase load, improve neuromuscular coordination, and recruit more muscle fibres.
 Your output increases.
 Performance improves.
 The goal is progression, not repetition.